HatBoy/TabDav/README.md

 ## 🛠 Installation

 ### Option 1: Load Unpacked (Recommended for now)
-1. Download the latest release code or clone this repository.
+1. Download the latest release code or clone this repository build.
 2. Open Chrome or Edge and navigate to `chrome://extensions/`.
 3. Toggle **Developer mode** (top right corner).
 4. Click **Load unpacked** and select the extension directory.